• Homepage

 The IARC list can be viewed by clicking ici

-Excerpts from the name Acrylamide forms spontaneously when foods rich in carbohydrates and proteins are cooked at high temperatures (above 120°C).
+Acrylamide forms spontaneously when foods rich in carbohydrates and proteins are cooked at high temperatures (above 120°C).
 This substance is present in coffee following roasting, but also in many other products subjected to high temperatures, such as roasted almonds, French fries, and even certain cooked vegetables.

 To quote Paracelsus, “Everything is poison and nothing is without poison; only the dose makes something not a poison.”
 The lower the exposure to the carcinogen, the lower the risk of developing cancer.
 This risk is virtually zero when exposure is 700 times lower than the dose considered toxic (a).

-The IARC has established that glyphosate is carcinogenic at doses much higher than those used to destroy weeds, i.e., approximately 1,000 times the recommended dose in agriculture (b).
-However, the risk to farmers is not zero.
-It is mainly when handling containers of glyphosate concentrate that the risk of toxicity becomes a concern if the necessary precautions are not taken, a situation sometimes encountered in rural areas where some farmers do not wear personal protective equipment and are exposed to inhalation for years.
-Such negligence has led to accidents that have resulted in widely publicized lawsuits supported by anti-glyphosate activists.
+It is mainly when handling containers of glyphosate concentrate that the risk of toxicity can become a concern if the necessary precautions are not taken.
+This situation is sometimes encountered in rural areas where some farmers do not wear personal protective equipment and are exposed to inhalation for years (soluble glyphosate concentrates often reach 450 grams per liter of active ingredient).

 EFSA and Monsanto publications